evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 ---
 title: Cadillac LYRIQ RWD
 linktitle: "LYRIQ RWD"
 description: "Cadillac LYRIQ RWD is an all-electric SUV with a EPA range of up to 502 km (312 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true